Bcortizo/ZeldaRUN/README.md

 # ZeldaRUN
 Study project to get acquainted with c++ programming and the libunicornio library.

-This project uses libunicornio. a library for making 2D games in C++.
-As such, it needs to be compiled using libunicornio's files and folders (after downloading libunicornio - just google for it GutHub page - make a copy of /libUnicornio-master/projetos/base_VS2015 (don't move the copy from the "projetos" folder), rename the copy to your liking and put this project inside the renamed folder.
+This project uses libunicornio, a library for making 2D games in C++.
+As such, it needs to be compiled using libunicornio's files and folders (after downloading libunicornio - just google for its GutHub page - make a copy of /libUnicornio-master/projetos/base_VS2015 (don't move the copy from the "projetos" folder), rename the copy to your liking and put this project inside the renamed folder.
 Compile using Visual Studio 2015.

-Remember to #include "libunicornio.h" to use libunicornio's functions, classes and methods.
+Remember to #include "libunicornio.h" to correctly use libunicornio's functions, classes and methods.
 Libunicornio is documented and localized to Brazilian Portuguese.

 ---------------------------------------------------